Jeliffe History, Family Crest & Coats of Arms

-Normans first arrived in Britain following their Conquest of the island.
+Jeliffe is a name whose history dates possibly as far back as 1066 when the Normans first arrived in Britain following their Conquest of the island.
 It was a name for a happy and lively person.
 The surname of Jolliffe was originally derived from the Old French word joli, of the same meaning.
-A broad and miscellaneous class of surnames, nickname surnames referred to a characteristic of the first person who used the name.
-They can describe the bearer's favored style of clothing, appearance, habits, or character.

 Early Origins of the Jeliffe family

 The surname Jeliffe was first found in Staffordshire where they were an ancient family granted lands by William the Conqueror, and "allied to some of the chief nobles of the Kingdom."
 A northern branch enjoyed power and affluence in Europe before the Norman Conquest, and were originally known as Jolli.
 This spelling changed with the years to Jollye, to Jolliff, and finally to Jolliffe.

 One of the first records of the family was John Jolif who was listed in the Hundredorum Rolls for Huntingdonshire in 1219.